Specialties, Services & Treatments

 - Select a health care provider for baby.

 OB-GYNs and most nurse-midwives do not provide care for children, so you'll need to choose a health care provider for your baby.
 Choose from Pediatric & Adolescent Medicine or Family Medicine providers.

 - Participate in childbirth education.

 Classes and parenting resources are available so moms and support people can feel prepared for labor and delivery.
 All in-person and some virtual classes are free.

 - Be informed.

 Local birth center pages outline information about what to expect along the way.
 That includes how prenatal care will work, the labor and delivery process for vaginal and cesarean section deliveries, and how care works for you and baby after delivery.

 - Pack your bags.

-The Obstetrics and Gynecology department continues to evolve with technological innovation:
+OB-GYN continues to evolve with technological innovation: